 Interagency and master utility planning is progressing as defined in Section 12 of the PMP.
 During Final Design coordination with utility providers to develop detailed plans for facility rearrangements and integration of these plans into the construction contract documents is ongoing.
-Bi-weekly utility coordination meetings at the construction field office of Contract C 26002 are being held.
+Bi-weekly utility coordination meetings at the construction field office of the active contracts are being held.
 Work orders are being issued to secure the city's assistance to the project in the areas of public works engineering, and traffic engineering.

-Among the major New York City agencies that will interface with the project are: New York City Department of City Planning (NYCDCP); New York City Fire Department (FDNY); New York City Department of Transportation (NYCDOT); New York City Medical Examiner; and New York City Department of Environmental Protection (NYCDEP).
+Among the major New York City agencies that will interface with the project are: New York City Department of City Planning (NYCDCP); New York City Fire Department (FDNY); New York City Department of Transportation (NYCDOT); New York City Medical Examiner; New York City Department of Environmental Protection (NYCDEP) and New York City Department of Buildings (NYCDOB).